manlenzzz/research-idea-scout-assets/README.md

 printf 'Reply only OK\n' | codex exec -
 ```

-Then restart the same command.
+Then restart the same scoring command.
 IdeaScout will resume from the existing output file.

 ---